 Sure, if your 3 best customers are all members of your local business group, that’s a good clue.
 But dig deeper.
 Use your psychology, your creativity, and make it fun.

-Get smart and get to where your customers are.
-Whether you need to join a club, attend an event, be part of a group, get to a place or a state of mind — once you know…go!
+Get smart and put yourself where your customers are.
+Whether you need to join a club, attend an event, be part of a group, or get to a place or a state of mind — once you know…go!

 This world is blind!
 There are so few who see things as they truly are. -Zen saying